The Legend That Was Earth: Dystopias

 As the story begins, one can see the beginnings of a dystopia.
 Hyadeans are beginning to have more and more influence in Terran governmental and military affairs.
 Most Western countries have formed an alliance called the Global Economic Coalition, which the Hyadeans direct because of their stronger economic power.
 The secret mission of the Hyadean government is to use Earth as a colony, like they have done with other planets.
 The United States is a bit of a police state as well.
 Identification is required for simple things such as crossing a state border, and the government has enough technology to track people down easily.
 As CounterAction gains more influence, the dystopia worsens.
 Different cities and states begin to secede from the country, and the Hyadeans take over and start a massive military campaign against them.
 With smart drones and other impressive weapons, they destroy neighborhoods and areas indiscriminately.
 Hyadeans who sympathize with CounterAction are given no mercy; the Hyadean West Coast Trade and Cultural Mission, which is host to several Terran sympathizers, is flattened in a bombing raid.
 Order is restored only when the government in Chryse is dissolved from within.

+Like all dystopias, this is both "political" and a "fantasy."